-Falls are one of the most common medical complications after stroke with a reported incidence of 7% in the first week after stroke onset.
-Studies investigating falls in the later phase after stroke report an incidence of up to 73% in the first year post stroke.
+Falls are one of the most common complications after stroke, with a reported incidence ranging between 7% in the first week and 73% in the first year post stroke.
 This is an updated version of the original Cochrane Review published in 2013.

 Randomised controlled trials of interventions where the primary or secondary aim was to prevent falls in people after stroke.

-Review authors independently selected studies for inclusion, assessed trial quality, and extracted data.
+Two review authors (SD and WS) independently selected studies for inclusion, assessed trial quality and risk of bias, and extracted data.
 We resolved disagreements through discussion, and contacted study authors for additional information where required.
-We used a rate ratio and 95% confidence interval (CI) to compare the rate of falls (e.g. falls per person year) between intervention and control groups.
+We used a rate ratio and 95% confidence interval (CI) to compare the rate of falls (e.g. falls per person-year) between intervention and control groups.
 For risk of falling we used a risk ratio and 95% CI based on the number of people falling (fallers) in each group.
 We pooled results where appropriate and applied GRADE to assess the quality of the evidence.

 We included 14 studies (of which six have been published since the first version of this review in 2013), with a total of 1358 participants.
 We found studies that investigated exercises, predischarge home visits for hospitalised patients, the provision of single lens distance vision glasses instead of multifocal glasses, a servo-assistive rollator and non-invasive brain stimulation for preventing falls.